 - You’re looking to open an ecommerce store and want to know more

-In our ecommerce marketing guide, we’ll give you tips that can help you regardless of which category you fall under.
+In our ecommerce marketing guide, we’ll give you ecommerce tips that can help you regardless of which category you fall under.
 Before you continue reading, check out our video on the benefits of ecommerce for businesses.

 What is the goal of our ecommerce marketing guide?

 In our ecommerce marketing guide, we aim to help online store owners leverage the power of digital marketing to grow their online presence and sell more products.
 We want to:

 - Help you understand the importance of each strategy